Where do the fishing nets come from in 7vs. Wild?

 Fishing nets replace items in 7 vs. Wild

-The participants of the second season of 7 vs. Wild were left alone for a week on Isla San José in Panama.
+The participants of 7 vs. Wild were left alone for a week on Isla San José in Panama.
 They are surrounded by wild and beautiful nature full of spectacular flora and fauna.
-In short, it is a paradise.
+In short, it's a paradise.
 Or is it?
-A second look reveals that nature is by no means untouched.
-Plastic waste is everywhere and numerous washed-up fishing nets are evidence of industrial fishing.
-And this waste is not even the worst thing this island has had to go through: In the 1940s, the US military tested chemical weapons on Isla San José - but that is another topic.
+A closer look reveals: the natural environment is anything but untouched.
+Plastic waste is everywhere, and numerous washed-up fishing nets bear witness to industrial fishing.
+And this waste isn't even the worst thing this island has had to endure: In the 1940s, the US military tested chemical weapons on Isla San José—but that's another topic.

-The fishing nets on the island in particular are of great importance for 7 vs. Wild.
-In fact, they change the whole concept of the series: Of all the rubbish lying around on the island, they are the ones that are used the most to survive the seven days in the wilderness.
-Whether as ropes, for building hammocks or even to deter crocodiles, the fishing nets turn out to be a valuable resource.
-So the maximum of seven items that the participants have with them become a whole lot more.
-But why are there so many of them lying around here?
+The fishing nets on the island are particularly important for 7 vs. Wild.
+In fact, they change the entire concept of the series: Of all the trash lying around on the island, they are the ones most used to survive the seven days in the wilderness.
+Whether as rope, for building hammocks, or even to deter crocodiles, the fishing nets prove to be a valuable resource.
+Thus, the maximum of seven items the participants carry with them become a whole lot more.
+But why are there so many of them lying around?
 We'll enlighten you!

 Fritz Meinecke only has one item with him: a machete.
 But thanks to all the fishing nets on the island at 7 vs. Wild, he quickly builds himself a hammock.
 Source : Fritz Meinecke on YouTube, “7 vs. Wild: Panama – The First Night | Episode 4”, 40:26

-Fishing nets in 7 vs. Wild are “ghost nets”
+Fishing nets on 7 vs. Wild are “ghost nets”

-The fishing nets you saw in 7 vs. Wild are so-called “ghost nets.”
-They are called that because they were either lost or intentionally dumped in the sea and then “ghost” through the water until they get caught on wrecks and reefs or are washed ashore, like the deserted island in 7 vs. Wild.
+The fishing nets you saw in 7 vs. Wild are so-called "ghost nets."
+They're called that because they were either lost or intentionally dumped at sea, and then "ghost" through the water until they become tangled in wrecks and reefs or wash up on shore, like the deserted island in 7 vs. Wild.

 Why do so many old fishing nets end up in the sea?

-There can be many reasons why ghost nets end up in the sea.
-Overall, ghost nets are primarily a symptom of industrial fishing - and often preventable.
+There are many possible reasons why ghost nets end up in the ocean.
+Overall, ghost nets are primarily a symptom of industrial fishing – and often preventable.
 Here are a few typical causes of ghost nets:

 - Environmental influences : Trawl nets can get caught on reefs or wrecks and sometimes break off, and gill nets can also be torn loose in strong storms.